 At Fenix Group, we believe you can turn back the time, and all that has been forgotten can regain its former splendour.

 Plenty of shops, popular cafes and restaurants can be found in this neighbourhood, as well as schools and offices.
 There is a state-of-the-art cinema across the street, and a park close by.
 You can reach a railway station and a shopping centre on foot.
 The Warsaw Zoo, the National Stadium and the Old Town are just a stone’s throw away.
-All that makes 26 Okrzei street an excellent address to live at, as well as run a business.
+All of that makes 26 Okrzei street an excellent address to live, as well as a place to run your business.